jphmrst/PLC/src/plc/fp/Depend.lagda.md

 The type of the values contained in the vector is given with the same name as in the first line.

-TODO add test cases to Exercise `moreNatVecFns`
+TODO add test cases to Exercise `doubleAllVec`

 TODO example functions